 5. Watch Out for System Crashes

-System crashes are usually caused by software issues.
+Software issues usually cause system crashes.
 You’ll know this is the case when a particular application causes your computer to shut down.

 However, it’s also possible for an overheating CPU to cause a computer to crash.

 You see, CPUs have a built-in temperature limit.
-The manufacturer sets this limit and exists to prevent the CPU from sustaining damage due to overheating.
+The manufacturer sets this limit and exists to prevent it from sustaining damage due to overheating.
 It’s usually just over 212°F or 100°C.

 You can find the temperature limit for your particular processor on the manufacturer’s website.